-One of most incredible place in North West of Ireland to have a wedding celebration?
+One of the most incredible place in the North West of Ireland to have a wedding celebration?
 Of course Rathmullan House!
 Not only by stunning setting as House is surrounded by beach and woodland which makes this venue so attractive for your wedding photos.
 There is something more about Rathmullan House its atmosphere.
 Straight when you step in you can feel like at home, no rush, everything is so well organised.
-Rathmullan House is famous also from their cuisine and anybody who have a chance to try a food there will be back for sure.
+Rathmullan House is famous also from their cuisine and anybody who has a chance to try the food there will be back for sure.

 It was only short day for me to shoot Jane and Ian wedding there.
-Quick civil ceremony with such a great music following outdoor drink reception and quick photoshoot on grounds.
-There is one more think i have to mention…Jane DRESS.
-As one of my friend comment on Instagram ” This is dress and a half, and cool hairs to” (thanks Caroline:)
+Quick civil ceremony with such great music following outdoor drink reception and quick photoshoot on grounds.
+There is one more think I have to mention…Jane DRESS.
+As one of my friend comment on Instagram ” This is the dress and a half, and cool hairs to” (thanks, Caroline:)

-For those who are curious about bit of details:
+For those who are curious about a bit of detail:

-Dress is by Romanian designer, Divine Atelier and is called Aimee.
-They had stockists in north and south Ireland.
+The dress is by Romanian designer, Divine Atelier and is called Aimee.
+They had stockists in the north and south Ireland.
 Jane got it from Blackburn Bridal in London.
 So yes, statue goes to Jane for such an incredible style.